 FindingFive allows you to quickly and easily design experiments for deployment on the web.
 In this crash course, we will take a detailed tour through some of FindingFive’s features by designing a simple memory study: a modification of Tulving (1975).
 We highly recommend you follow through this example carefully before creating your own experiment.
 To see a working demo of the study described in this tutorial, log in to FindingFive and check out this study.

 In this second half of our crash course, we’ll go through the steps involved in running your study on FindingFive.
 The first half of our crash course covered how to build your study from scratch…be sure to check out that post if you haven’t done so already.
+And don’t forget to check out the Study Specification Grammar Documentation and our Researcher Tutorials to learn about all of the other advanced features we aren’t covering in this crash course.

 Making your study ready to run